pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/centos_install.md

 ### Database

 The only hard requirement is a running MySQL DB server.
-We recommand a recent version of MariaDB or the MySQL community server.
+We recommend a recent version of MariaDB or the MySQL community server.

 #### MariaDB